 “For an aggressive cancer like this, where less than 20 percent of people survive five years after diagnosis, we think a 3.5 month longer progression-free survival, given the tolerability for this new combination treatment regimen, is an important development,” lead study author Robert Motzer, MD, of Memorial Sloan Kettering Cancer Center said in an ASCO press release.

 Kidney cancer is one of the 10 most common cancers in the United States.
 Around 63,300 people will develop kidney cancer and nearly 15,000 people will die from it this year, according to the American Cancer Society.
-Most will develop renal cell carcinoma, a cancer that starts in the small tubules in the kidney that filter blood and produce urine.
+Most will develop renal cell carcinoma (RCC), a cancer that starts in the small tubules in the kidney that filter blood and produce urine.

 Motzer presented findings from the Phase III IMmotion151 trial, which compared Tecentriq plus Avastin versus Sutent for previously untreated people with advanced of metastatic (spread beyond its original site) renal cell carcinoma.